mparker1001/slackhistory/README.md

 ----
 Description
 ----
-This script will pull the entire message history of a slack channel, but not the message content itself.
+This script will display the entire message history of a slack channel (via STDOUT), but not the message content itself.
 This can be useful if you want to pull user metrics.

 ----
 Prerequisites